ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-cometre-ccf-profile.md

 ~~~
 ccf-leaf = [

-  ; a string of HASH_SIZE bytes
+  internal-transaction-hash: bstr ; a string of HASH_SIZE bytes
-  internal-transaction-hash: bstr

-  ; a string of at most 1024 bytes;
+  internal-evidence: bstr         ; a string of at most 1024 bytes
-  internal-evidence: bstr

-  ; a string of HASH_SIZE bytes
+  data-hash: bstr                 ; a string of HASH_SIZE bytes
-  data-hash: bstr
 ]
 ~~~

 The `internal-transaction-hash` and `internal-evidence` byte strings are internal to the CCF implementation.
 They can be safely ignored by receipt Verifiers, but they commit the TS to the whole tree contents and may be used for additional, CCF-specific auditing.

+`internal-transaction-hash` is a hash over the complete entry in the {{CCF-Ledger-Format}}, and `internal-evidence` is a revealable {{CCF-Commit-Evidence}} value that allows early persistence of ledger entries before distributed consensus can be established.

 # CCF Inclusion Proofs